thelfer/tfel/docs/web/drucker-prager-cap.md

 >
 > For simplicity, we don't treat here the case where the elastic
 > properties depend on the porosity.
 Indeed, in this case, the usage of
-> the `StandardElasticity` brick is not more justified.
-In pratice,
+> the `StandardElasticity` brick is no longer justified.
+In practice,
-> however, neglecting the additional terms du to such a dependency may
+> however, neglecting the additional terms due to such a dependency may
 > work quite well.

 Assuming no dependency of elastic material properties with the porosity, two cases can be distinguished:

 - The yield criteria and the isotropic hardening depend on the porosity.
-  In this case, the simpliest approach is to consider the porosity as a new state variable and to add the appropriate derivatives of the yield surface in the definition of the jacobian of the implicit system.
+  In this case, the simplest approach is to consider the porosity as a new state variable and to add the appropriate derivatives of the yield surface in the definition of the jacobian of the implicit system.
 - The yield criteria and the isotropic hardening do not depend on the